The Muslim Terrorist Apparatus was Created by US Intelligence as a Geopolitical Weapon

 Zbigniew Brzezinski: Rubbish!
 It’s said that the West has a global policy regarding Islam.
 That’s hogwash: there is no global Islam.
 Let’s look at Islam in a rational and not a demagogic or emotional way.
 It is the first world religion with 1.5 billion adherents.
 But what is there in common between fundamentalist Saudi Arabia, moderate Morocco, militaristic Pakistan, pro-Western Egypt and secularized Central Asia?
 Nothing more than that which connects the Christian countries…

-Posted by Gordon Duff on Apr 20 2013, With 0 Reads, Filed under Editor, WarZone.
+Posted by Gordon Duff, Senior Editor on April 20, 2013, With 30181 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.